Floobits/flukes/README.md

 The callback to *actions.async_sum* will not be called until both listeners have fired their callback.

 ###Models (Stores)
-Models are the canonical source of truth for data in Flux and provide a well defined interface for updating data.
+Flux Models are the canonical source of truth for data and provide a well defined interface for mutating state.

 React Components may contain state (and update themselves on state changes), but in practice most React components are stateless apart from their props.
 Outside of props as state, only the component (a View) can access or mutate the state.